 Del Sol Performing Arts Organization’s “ANGEL ISLAND INSIGHT” explores the history of the Angel Island Immigration Station by offering a suite of virtual and in-person programs that examines the musicality of the disappearing Hoisan-wa dialect by The Last Hoisan Poets and The Del Sol Quartet.

-World premiere of ANGEL ISLAND – Oratorio for Voices and Strings Friday, October 22 2021, 8pm; Presidio Theatre, San Francisco.
-Performed by Del Sol Quartet and Volti, directed by Robert Geary.
-Performances on Angel Island on Saturday, October 23, 2021, pending safety restrictions. https://www.delsolquartet.com/angelisland
+World premiere of ANGEL ISLAND – Oratorio for Voices and String Quartet Performed by Del Sol Quartet and Volti, directed by Robert Geary.
+Friday, October 22 2021, 8pm; Presidio Theatre, San Francisco.
+Saturday, October 23, 2021, at 11:30am and 2:00pm; Outdoor Performances on Angel Island.
+For tickets and information, visit https://www.delsolquartet.com/angelisland

 Angel Island Insight: The Last Hoisan Poets & Del Sol